Subham-Maity/ReactJS-For-Beginners/0.0 Revision Notes/README.md

 # Written By CodeXam
+In this revision note you will create a simple react app and you will learn how to use React in simple way.
 List of Revision
+#### ◘ Chapter 1 - Basic Project Setup
 - [**We Need This**](#we-need-this)
 - [**1.
 Create Our React App**](#1-create-our-react-app)
 - [**2.
 Start Our React App**](#2-start-our-react-app)